By: Chef Heather Meyer

-2 bunches arugula (1/2 pound), large stems discarded
+- 2 cups arugula (about 2 pounds), large stems discarded

 Preheat the oven to 350°.
 Put the walnuts in a pie plate and toast for about 8 minutes, or until golden and fragrant.
 Let cool completely.

-Serve this with Poached Wild Salmon, or Chicken.
-Also wonderful tossed with pasta, or stirred into finished risotto.
+Serve this with Poached Wild Salmon, grilled chicken, roasted vegetables or tossed with pasta.